Barry Otto: Career

 Otto began acting in amateur theatre and drawing room comedies in the 1970s.

 He has starred in numerous films, including playing Harry Joy in Bliss (1985), for which he received a Film Critics Circle of Australia Award for Best Actor.
-His performance as Doug Hastings (father of Paul Mercurio’s Scott) in Baz Luhrmann’s first feature film Strictly Ballroom (1992) earned him two awards for Best Supporting Actor from the Australian Film Institute and Film Critics Circle of Australia.
+His performance as Doug Hastings (father of Paul Mercurio's Scott) in Baz Luhrmann's first feature film Strictly Ballroom (1992) earned him two awards for Best Supporting Actor from the Australian Film Institute and Film Critics Circle of Australia.
 He then appeared in Dad and Dave: On Our Selection (1995), opposite Geoffrey Rush and Noah Taylor and Lilian's Story (1996) alongside Toni Collette.
 In 1996, he starred as mental health patient Roy in Cosi for which he received a Green Room Award for Best Actor.

 In 1997 he starred in The Nice Guy with Jackie Chan, and played Jimmy D’Abbs in Oscar and Lucinda, opposite Cate Blanchett.
 The same year he had a role in Kiss or Kill (1997), before appearing in Dead Letter Office, opposite daughter Miranda in 1998.
 He went on to star in 2002 short film The Visitor, romantic drama Love's Brother (2004) and horror feature Rogue (2007).

 Otto portrayed Administrator Allsop in Baz Luhrmann epic adventure drama Australia with Hugh Jackman and Nicole Kidman in 2008, and the same year also starred in Three Blind Mice and drama film Newcastle.
-Further film credits include Baz Luhrmann's The Great Gatsby (2013) with Leonardo DiCaprio and Toby Maguire, and comedy drama film The Dressmaker (2015) starring Kate Winslet and Liam Hemsworth.
+Further film credits include Baz Luhrmann's The Great Gatsby (2013) with Leonardo DiCaprio and Tobey Maguire, and comedy drama film The Dressmaker (2015) starring Kate Winslet and Liam Hemsworth.

 Otto has also performed voicework, including narrating the 2001 animated short Dad’s Clock He voiced a character in 2010 animated film Legend of the Guardians: The Owls of Ga'Hoole and in 2015, he voiced the role of Mayor Wilberforce Cranklepot, a goanna, in animated feature Blinky Bill the Movie.